DenTelezhkin/DTCollectionViewManager/README.md

 ## Mapping

 Every mapping method will automatically check for existance of xib with the same name.
 If it does exist - nib will be registered for creating cells.
-If not - class will be registered.
+If not - it will be assumed, that storyboard registers cell for us.
 When collection view will need to present content, cells will be created using dequeueReusableCellWithReuseIdentifier:forIndexPath: method.
 Then every cell will get called with updateWithModel: method, passing data model to cell, so it could present it's data.

 Mapping cells: